-In order to prepare the referencing in the ARTE database, the ancillary data (equivalent to the Record Report - Audio Versions, TC...) will be validated by the Producer / Distributor in the Partner interface at the end of the Upload.
+In order to prepare the referencing in the ARTE database, the ancillary data (equivalent to the Record Report - Audio Versions, TC, etc.) are to be entered and validated by the Producer / Distributor in the Partner delivery portal interface at the end of the upload.